GeVic/GCD-Pattern-21B/README.md

 the same.

 ## How can i edit the README file for better explanation?
-Simple, create a pull request and I would be happy to hear you explanation.
+Simple, create a pull request and I would be love to hear your explanation.